hgmnz/valcro/README.md

 You may also have Cats in your system, which share the same validation.
 Valcro lets you encapsulate validations in an object with the following contract:

 * It is constructed with the object being validated
-* It has a call method that receives a `Valcro::ErrorList`.
+* It responds to `call`, which receives a `Valcro::ErrorList`.
 Add validation errors to this object.

 ```ruby
 class GreatNameValidator